Erth0/posty/README.md

 After all the configurations have been set you will get a success message and this folder is linked with the above project.
 To make sure the folder was linked successfully with the project you can test it with `posty test` **command**
 ## Available Commands
-- `posty test` (This wil test the connection between cli and the client)
-- `projects:list` (This will list all the linked folders with projects)
 - `posty link` (This will link the folder you are in with the desired project)
 - `posty unlink` (This will unlink the folder you are in with the linked project)
-- `project:update` (This will update project configurations)
+- `posty update` (This will update project configurations)
+- `posty projects` (This will list all the linked folders with projects)
+- `posty test` (This will test the connection between cli and the client)
 - `posty topics:list` (This will list all the topics)
 - `posty topic:create` (This will create a new topic)
 - `posty topic:update` (This will update topic)